Absurdity of Dream Symbolism | Dream Interpretation

 The dreamer raised a point about the symbolism in his walking banana dream.
 He asked, “Why was the banana reference necessary?
 Why not just use one of my Asian friends in the dream?
 When I think about going a different direction in real life (away from those friends or potential romances) it is disheartening.”

-The answer is three-fold.
+The answer is four-fold.

-One, the dreaming mind uses symbolism to communicate.
+- The dreaming mind uses symbolism to communicate.
 Asking why is like asking a cat why it meows: Because it’s a cat!
 My theory is that the unconscious mind (where dreams originate) developed during the early days of the human species when we communicated more with signs, sounds, and gestures than with words, and the dreaming part of the mind still speaks that way.

-Two, symbolism is efficient.
+- Symbolism is efficient.
 A dream is a picture that says a thousand words, and your dreaming mind has an agenda and only so much to accomplish it.

-Three, when told with symbolism, dream-stories make you ponder the points they make, instead of just handing you the information.
+- Dream-stories make you ponder the points they make, instead of just handing you the information.
 Think about it this way: When Jesus was asked difficult questions or had an important point to make, he often used parables––little stories with a moral to them.
 He made his audience really think about the answer and put themselves in the scene.
 For thousands of years humans have used stories to express complex ideas.
 For the same reason, dreams tell stories instead of give lectures.

-But more importantly, a literal representation wouldn’t give him the same opportunity to see his honest, emotional reaction.
+A literal representation wouldn’t give him the same opportunity to see his honest, emotional reaction.
 If it is obvious that the dream is showing him a story about his possibilities for romance with Asian girls and the depth of his involvement with his Asian friends, he might answer with his head instead of his heart.

 When the dreamer sees himself walking down the street with a banana and is asked if that’s really the direction he wants to go, he knows what it means.
 But because the meaning is disguised from the conscious side of his mind through symbolism, he reacts from his gut.
 It’s his true, unvarnished answer.
 He knows deep inside that he has to go another direction romantically, despite how it disheartens him.